MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/New-PnPUPABulkImportJob.md

                         -UserProfilePropertyMapping <Hashtable>
                         -IdProperty <String>
                         [-IdType <ImportProfilePropertiesUserIdType>]
-                        [-Connection <SPOnlineConnection>]
+                        [-Connection <PnPConnection>]
 ```

+## REQUIRED PERMISSIONS

+* SharePoint: Access to the SharePoint Tenant Administration site

 ## DESCRIPTION
-See https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/bulk-user-profile-update-api-for-sharepoint-online for information on the API and how the bulk import process works.
+See https://docs.microsoft.com/sharepoint/dev/solution-guidance/bulk-user-profile-update-api-for-sharepoint-online for information on the API and how the bulk import process works.

 ## EXAMPLES